 SIDS does not occur after the age of one, but even then, we don’t recommend weighing down your baby during sleep.
 Instead, try to figure out what’s bothering them - is it something sensory or are they just being...well, a baby.
 After the age of two, and when you’re certain that your child will benefit from sensory input, it’s definitely appropriate to get them a weighted blanket for toddlers.

 Closing Thoughts On Weighted Blankets for Toddlers

 A weighted blanket might just be the solution you need if your toddler has trouble sleeping.
-However, before you buy, ensure that your kid is capable of lifting and carrying something of an equivalent weight (around 2.2 kg).
+However, before you buy, ensure that your kid is capable of lifting and carrying something of an equivalent weight (around 2.2 kg) and is over the age of three.
 If they are, we invite you to check our weighted blanket for kids!Even if your child is not sleeping longer when weighted down, they are still getting the benefits associated with sleeping with a weighted blanket.
 They might be calmer, wake up less often, or feel more energized in the morning.
 Make sure to keep tabs on how they sleep, however, to know if the blanket is making a difference (keep in mind that it takes a week or two for kids to get used to it).
 If you have any questions don’t hesitate to send us an email or contact us over Facebook!